All Products

 References

-To improve server security, we recommend that you use an SSH key pair to log on to a Linux server.
+To improve server security, we recommend that you use an SSH key pair to log on to a Linux server instead of a password.
 For more information, see Manage key pairs (Linux).